NickMcNeilly/academic-kickstart/content/post/23-10-2019-devlog-five.md

 <<if $illness>> <<set $health -= 10>> <</if>>
 ~~~~

 I'm not a coder by trade, so I apologize to any programmers out there who find themselves in dire need of a barf bag after reading that mess.
-The above code does the following, in this order:
+Simplifying the code above into layman's terms, I can describe what is happening here roughly as follows:

 ~~~
 Medicine power is determined by the quality of purchased medicine as well as if they player has prayed for health that week.